FAQs

 We will give you advance notice of each event - 24 hours beforehand and then again in the morning or afternoon of the event, depending on the time of it.

 Within 7 days of an event, we will update your account with how much electricity you have saved and how much money you have earned.
-However, this is still subject to acceptance by the ESO and their decision is final.
-The ESO is likely to confirm savings within 21 days of an event.
+However, this is still subject to acceptance by the NESO and their decision is final.
+The NESO is likely to confirm savings within 21 days of an event.
 Payment is then likely to be made available via your account 7 days later.
 You will need to withdraw a minimum of £5 at a time from your account.
 If you have less than this at the end of all events this winter, you will be able to withdraw all remaining sums without a minimum applying.

 How long does it take to get paid?